 What It Is: This interactive program teaches kids about the environment through a series of hands-on activities; topics range from observing tropical birds to conducting wind experiments to learning about the weather.
 A schedule of the week's activities can be found in the hotel's lobby and online.

 Staff Take: "Kids can come play with the dolphins or learn about turtles, or we even have a program that's complimentary to grade K to 12 homeschool programs.
 We also offer a couple of advanced levels for private groups.
-It can be as simple or as complex as you need." -- Megan, director of fun
+It can be as simple or as complex as you need." -- Megan, director of resort experience

 Activity: Beer Olympics